moinframe/kirby-paradocs/docs/01-getting-started/configuration.md

         // With this option set to true, the index page will not be accessible but the docs for each plugin will still be accessible
         'index.hide' => false,

-        // Allow all plugins to be included
-        // If false, only plugins listed in the safelist will be included 'includeAll' => false,

         // Safelist plugins to be included in the docs
         // If null, all plugins will be included
         // e.g. ['myname/my-plugin', 'myname/my-other-plugin']